mitmedialab/SLIC/README.md

 # Team Participation

-To register your team project for the Sovereign Legal Identity Challenge, submit a [GitHub Issue](https://github.com/mitmedialab/SLIC/issues/new) with the following information:
+To register your team project for the Sovereign Legal Identity Challenge, sign up on this form: [https://goo.gl/forms/uD8AfZyGHlqwtl6h1](https://goo.gl/forms/uD8AfZyGHlqwtl6h1)
-* The name of your project and your team name;
-* The names of your team members including the GitHub username of at least one member;
-* The URL of the GitHub repository where your project will be developed and submitted;
-* The URL of the YouTube Channel where your team will submit video; and
-* The name and URL of the Festival Node your team is participating in.

 ## Wiki and Scenarios